 Proposals for new development must be sustainable in terms of transport and accessibility and therefore should include and encourage opportunities for access to sustainable modes of transport, including walking, cycling and public transport.
-Providing options for non-motorised vehicles is especially important for the large- scale developments in Clacton and the Colchester Fringe.
+Providing options for non-motorised vehicles is especially important for the large-scale developments at Clacton and the Tendring Colchester Borders Garden Community.

-Planning applications for new major development will normally require a Transport Statement.
-If the proposal is likely to have significant transport implications a Transport Assessment and Travel Plan will be required, the scope of which should be agreed in advance between the Council and the applicant, in consultation with the Highway Authority.
+Planning applications for new major development likely to have significant transport implications will normally require a Transport Statement.
+If the proposal is likely to have significant transport implications or a Transport Assessment, the scope of which should be agreed in advance between the District Council and the applicant, in consultation with Essex County Council as the Highway Authority.
 In order to reduce dependence upon private car transport, improve the quality of life for local residents, facilitate business and improve the experience for visitors, all such applications should include proposals for walking and cycling routes and new or improved bus-stops/services.
 Where relevant, improvements to railway station passenger facilities should be included and greater connectivity between places and modes of transport demonstrated.